 - The Gloria, with its joyful tones, returns now that our Lenten fast has concluded.
 During the Gloria the church bells ring and then fall silent until the Easter Vigil.
 If you have a small bell, you might like to ring it during the refrain of the Gloria. - The Readings of today place before us the gift of the Eucharist and the self-giving of Christ for our redemption.
 As Christ has done for us, so we are called to do.
 How do we follow the example of Christ in our own lives?
 In these challenging days, where are we witnessing people living this example of loving service for the sake of others? - The washing of feet has been called a homily in action.
 While it cannot take place this year, you are invited at this point of the liturgy to pour water from the jug into the bowl in grateful remembrance of all those in our very midst living this call of Christ to 'Do this in memory of me'.
-Light your candle at this point to remember and pray for all those who are making Christ present in our world in these days through their loving service. - As you make your Act of Spiritual Communion take some time to truly welcome the presence of Christ into your very being and to give thanks to God for the gift of the Eucharist and the life to which it calls you.
+Light your candle at this point to remember and pray for all those who are making Christ present in our world in these days through their loving service. - As you make your Act of Spiritual Communion take a moment to welcome the presence of Christ into your very being.
+As we yearn for the day when we can gather together to celebrate the Eucharist and receive the Body of Christ, give thanks to God for the gift of the Eucharist and the life to which it calls you.